AzureKn1ght/philosopher/README.md

 # The Philosopher

-This is my Tradingview Algo that I made.
+This is my Tradingview Algo that I made for my bots.

 This is the version that I am willing to share publicly.